Peyto Exploration & Development Corp. (TSE:PEY) Senior Officer David Alan Thomas Sells 15,000 Shares

 Peyto Exploration & Development Corp.
-(TSE:PEY) Senior Officer David Alan Thomas sold 15,000 shares of the company’s stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of C$6.58, for a total transaction of C$98,730.00.
-Following the completion of the transaction, the insider now owns 284,872 shares of the company’s stock, valued at approximately C$1,875,027.50.
+(TSE:PEY) Senior Officer David Alan Thomas sold 15,000 shares of the business’s stock in a transaction on Wednesday, September 1st.
+The shares were sold at an average price of C$6.88, for a total transaction of C$103,210.50.
+Following the completion of the transaction, the insider now directly owns 284,872 shares in the company, valued at C$1,960,118.77.

-TSE:PEY opened at C$6.70 on Wednesday.
-Peyto Exploration & Development Corp. has a one year low of C$2.32 and a one year high of C$8.94.
-The company has a market cap of C$1.11 billion and a P/E ratio of 10.57.
-The firm’s fifty day moving average price is C$7.19 and its two-hundred day moving average price is C$6.26.
-The company has a debt-to-equity ratio of 77.00, a current ratio of 0.43 and a quick ratio of 0.33.

-Several research analysts have recently weighed in on the stock.
-Tudor Pickering & Holt set a C$4.00 price target on shares of Peyto Exploration & Development and gave the company a “hold” rating in a report on Thursday, May 13th.
-National Bank Financial upped their price target on shares of Peyto Exploration & Development to C$8.50 and gave the company an “outperform” rating in a report on Thursday, June 17th.
-Canaccord Genuity boosted their price objective on shares of Peyto Exploration & Development from C$8.00 to C$9.00 and gave the stock an “outperform” rating in a research report on Tuesday, June 8th.
-Tudor Pickering reissued a “hold” rating and issued a C$4.00 price objective on shares of Peyto Exploration & Development in a research report on Thursday, May 13th.
-Finally, Scotiabank boosted their price objective on shares of Peyto Exploration & Development from C$10.00 to C$12.00 in a research report on Thursday, July 15th.
-Four investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of C$8.02.

 Peyto Exploration & Development Corp. engages in the exploration, development, and production of oil and natural gas, and natural gas liquids in Deep Basin of Alberta.
 As of December 31, 2020, it had a total proved plus probable reserves of 834 million barrels of oil equivalent.
 The company was formerly known as Peyto Energy Trust and changed its name to Peyto Exploration & Development Corp.